Grounds for Expungement in New Jersey

 Expungement Eligibility Chart

-The following is a chart which provides general information, the limitations, and waiting periods for expungement of criminal records in New Jersey.
+The following is a chart that provides general information, the limitations, and waiting periods for expungement of criminal records in New Jersey.

 |Indictable Criminal Offenses||One Conviction May Be Expunged (plus up to two Disorderly Persons Offenses)||10 Year Waiting Period from date of Completion of Supervision|